-Mr Niranjwan joined FNU in January 2017 as Manager Projects and later was promoted to Director Capital Projects and Infrastructure.
-Prior to joining FNU, Mr Niranjwan was Manager Design and Engineering Services at The University of the South Pacific.
-He has worked as an Engineer at the then Ministry of Works, Transport and Public Utilities.
-He's also a Professional Member of the Fiji Institution of Engineers.
+Mr Niranjwan joined FNU in January Doctor of Philosophy (PhD), in Political Science sectors.
+She has successfully managed and 2017 as Manager Projects and later was coordinated marketing campaigns and events promoted to Director Capital Projects and for the respective companies that she has Infrastructure.
+Prior to joining FNU, Mr Niranjwan worked for which included advertising, design, was Manager Design and Engineering Services at The University of the South Pacific.
+He has worked as an Engineer at the then Ministry of Works, Transport and Public Utilities, He's also a Professional Member of the Fiji Institution of Engineers.